multiversx/mx-nft-service/README.md

 ## Available Scripts

-This is an Elrond project built on Nest.js framework.
+This is an MultiversX project built on Nest.js framework.

 ### `npm run start:prod`